-Anxiety is common, with an average of 1 in 3 women and 1 in 4 men experiencing anxiety at some point in their lives.
+Anxiety is common, with an average of one in three women and one in four men experiencing anxiety at some point in their lives.
 At EPIC we believe all people with anxiety have the right to work, and all people with anxiety can work successfully when the right support is in place.
-If you’re a person with anxiety who would like help in finding a supportive employer, get in touch with EPIC today.
+If you’re a person with anxiety who would like help finding a supportive employer, get in touch with EPIC today.

 While anxiety is common, it can still be an extremely isolating experience and people with anxiety are often left feeling disconnected from those around them.
 But once a person with anxiety finds the right support network, they can start to manage their anxiety and work towards better mental health.